Black Gold: The most lovely and curious coffee shop/record store/taxidermy museum in Carroll Gardens

 Hmmm, where to go around here for rare Victorian taxidermy, excellent coffee, delish small-batch pastry and a fine and curated selection of vinyl, from unopened Led Zeppelin to Brooklyn indie to limited edition soul and funk?
 Hmmm… no, no, not Williamsburg.. oh yes, of course, Court Street’s Black Gold.

-On the ever-expanding list of fabulous additions to Court Street of late is Black Gold, located on the once sleepy southern drag of Court Street, between 4th Place and Luquer, near trendy restaurants Prime Meats and Buttermilk Channel and the new Court Street Grocers.
+Black Gold is a real treat, located on the once sleepy southern drag of Court Street, between 4th Place and Luquer, near trendy restaurants Prime Meats and Buttermilk Channel and the new Court Street Grocers.

 The shop offers a highly-curated selection of records, rare taxidermy and collectibles/gifts, at moderate prices, from opera glasses to fortune-telling tea sets to hand-painted photo albums.
 The coffee shop is open weekdays at 6 a.m.

 Black Gold owners Jeff Ogiba, 30, a former logo and branding designer, and Sommer Foster Santoro, 31, an artist, grew up in New Jersey, where they felt out of place, and moved around a bit.
 Ogiba grew up with Santoro’s husband, Daniel.
 When the economy crashed, and things weren’t going too well, the friends decided to launch their own thing.
 Ogiba brings the records; Santoro, the service and decor, and Santoro’s husband collects the antiques, art and taxidermy for sale.

 The store’s record selection features “interesting, collectible” albums, “things you can’t find elsewhere,” Ogiba says, with an emphasis on psychedelic rock, soul, funk, jazz, and, as Ogiba says, “whatever.”